afnanalmohd/mvc_concep/README.md

 ## ✨ Features

-✔Authentication by using email addresses.
+✔ Authentication by using email addresses.

-✔Display all events on the homepage.
+✔ Display all events on the homepage.

-✔There are states for scanning, including successful scans, end of event, and close event.
+✔ There are states for scanning, including successful scans, end of event, and close event.